 Originally the interior was home to the native Athabaskan peoples.
 This region provided an abundance in resources as cultures framed themselves with intricate bead-working.
-Now, many visitors find themselves moving to and fro from the interior as they travel Alaska.
-This region provides connection to different sides of the state by a few established highways.
+Today, many visitors find themselves moving to and fro from the interior as they travel Alaska.
+Thus, this region provides connection to different sides of the state by a few established highways.
 Much of the region is known as the ‘Alaskan Bush’.

 Geography & Geology

 The interior falls between the Alaska Range to the south and the Brooks Range to the north.
 The watersheds from the Brooks range border the north as well.
 Additionally, the Wrangell Mountains and Denali fall within this area.
 The nearby Yukon river spans over 2,0000 miles across Alaska, eventually finding it’s way to Canada.
 The highest peak in North America, Mt.
 McKinley, lies within this space too.